Dylan-Wyl10/12740-AI-Group/index.md

 ### 3.2 Demo Test

 A demo was made to achieve our thoughts after finishing the sensor test and demo construction (Figure3-3).
-Further test wi
+Further test will be done to check if the demo works well.

 <div style="text-align: center">
 <img src="Report/tank.jpeg"/>